snisim/pytakt/README.md

   (XX is the version number of Python) already installed for Cygwin.
   X-Window is required for piano roll display.
 * **Mac**
   Works.
-As stated below, a software synthesizer such as SimpleSynth is required to produce sounds on a PC alone.
+To produce sounds on a PC alone, it is necessary to connect Pytakt output to a DAW such as GarageBand via IAC.
 * **Linux**
   It will work if you have the ALSA development module (libasound2-dev) installed on your OS.
 As mentioned below, a software synthesizer